mskcc/tempo/docs/reference-resources.md

 # Reference resources

-## RepeatMasker and mapability blacklist
+## RepeatMasker and mappability blacklist
-BED files with with genomic repeat and mapability information are used to annotate the VCFs with somatic and germline SNV/indels.
+BED files with genomic repeat and mappability information are used to annotate the VCFs with somatic and germline SNV/indels.
 These data are from [RepeatMasker](http://www.repeatmasker.org/) and the [ENCODE consortium](http://rohsdb.cmb.usc.edu/GBshape/ENCODE/index.html), and the files are retrieved from the [UCSC Genome Browser](https://genome.ucsc.edu) and parsed as such:

 ``` shell
 wget http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/rmsk.txt.gz